Steven Haggerty

 Plain text emails consistently achieve better deliverability than HTML-heavy designs.
 If you must use HTML, maintain at least an 80:20 text-to-image ratio.
 Large images or image-only emails are instant spam signals.

-Limit yourself to one or two links per email, and avoid link shorteners like bit.ly; they're often associated with spam.
-Instead, use full URLs or, better yet, spell out the domain without making it clickable in your initial outreach.
-You can always share links in follow-up conversations once engagement is established.
+Limit yourself to one or two links per email.
+Avoid link shorteners like bit.ly—they're often associated with spam.
+Instead, use full URLs or spell out the domain without making it clickable in your initial outreach.

 Avoid attachments in cold emails entirely.
 They increase the likelihood of spam filtering, and many corporate email systems block them automatically.
-If you need to share documents, mention that you'll send them upon request or host them on a reputable platform.
+If you need to share documents, mention that you'll send them upon request.

 Managing Email Lists For Better Placement